OpenMagnetics/MAS/docs/magnetic/coil.md

 ## Layers Description
 As the previous case, this description is an incremental step to either the Functional or Section Description.
-Although it is still not enough to fully describe the whole winding, it has enough information for certain analytical models, like capacitance or temperature rise.
+Although it is still not enough to fully describe the whole coil, it has enough information for certain analytical models, like capacitance or temperature rise.

 It breaks down each of the sections into layers, allowing defining them as insulation or wiring layers.
 For wiring layers it contains how many turns and parallels go into each one, for insulation layers, the material used.
 In both cases its dimension and coordinates must be specified.